 Marc Polmans vs. Cameron Norrie: Prediction and Match Betting Odds | Zhuhai Championships

-In the Round of 16 of the Zhuhai Championships on Friday, Cameron Norrie (ranked No. 17) meets Marc Polmans (No. 152).
+Cameron Norrie (No. 17) will take on Marc Polmans (No. 152) in the Round of 16 of the Zhuhai Championships on Saturday, September 23.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!